nspunn1993/COVID-19-Epidemic-Analysis-using-Machine-Learning-and-Deep-Learning-Algorithms/README.md

 # COVID-19-Epidemic-Analysis-using-Machine-Learning-and-Deep-Learning-Algorithms
 This repository presents the epidmeic analysis to forecast the COVID-19 cases using machine learning (SVR and PR) and deep learning models (DNN and LSTM).
+Implented using keras and sklearn.

 # Citation
 ```